binalyze/n8n-nodes-binalyze-air/GUIDELINES.md

    - Check for similar implementations to avoid duplication
    - Keep code simple and clean
    - Follow existing patterns and conventions
-	 - After completing the implemnentation, add the resource to `Air.node.ts` options so that it becomes visible as a resource alongside other resources such as 'Acquisition', 'Asset', and etc
+	 - After completing the implementation, add the resource to `Air.node.ts` options so that it becomes visible as a resource alongside other resources such as 'Acquisition', 'Asset', and etc